-Lastly, buying an NUS card can save you money on food, railcards, clothes and more.
+Lastly, buying an NUS Extra card can save you money on food, railcards, clothes and more.
 Many universities have local discount cards which are worth buying since they can save you money on bars, hairdressers and on food too!
-Check out our article here on how to use your NUS card.

 With these tips, you’ll feel at ease knowing you can keep on top of your finances and can instead start focusing on the slightly more exciting aspects to university life.